Pareto Chart in Tableau

 How to Create a Pareto Chart in Tableau?

-Please visit the Bar plot, Charts, and Connecting to SQL Server article to understand the Tableau desktop configurations and SQL Query.
+Next, sort the generated barograph into Descending Order using the Sales Amount.
+Please visit the Bar Plot, Charts, and Connecting to SQL Server articles to understand the Tableau desktop configurations and SQL Query.

-Next, click on the Sales Amount Measure from Row Shelf, select the Quick Table Calculation option, and then select the Running Total to calculate the Running Total.
+Next, click on the Sales Amount Measure from the Row Shelf, select the Quick Table Calculation option, and then select the Running Total to calculate the Running Total.

 We have successfully created the Pareto Chart in Tableau.
 However, we cannot check whether 80 percent of our sales are coming from 20 percent of customers.

-To achieve the same, we have to change the Tableau Pareto Chart Sales Amount Axis from the Running Sum to the Percentage of the Total.
+To achieve the same, we have to change the Pareto Chart Sales Amount Axis from the Running Sum to the Percentage of the Total.
 To do this, please click on the down arrow beside the Sales Amount measure.
 Then, select the Edit Table Calculation option.

 The following Tableau Pareto chart window will open once you choose the Edit Table Calculation option.

-• Please change the Running along option from Table Across to Customer Full Name field.
+• Please change the Running Along option from Table Across to Customer Full Name field.
 It calculates the running total based on the customer name rather than a table.

 • Please checkmark the Perform Secondary Calculation on the result option and select the secondary calculation Type as Percent of Total.